Beskhue/enactive-agents/docs/usage.experiments.rst

                     agent.step()
                     return step
                 else:
-                    return bump
+                    return step_fail

             # Associate the step primitive with the step logic
             enact_logic = {}
-            enact_logic[step] = _step
+            enact_logic[step.get_name()] = _step

             # Associate the logic with an agent
             world.add_enact_logic(agent, enact_logic)

-Here, when an agent attempt to enact *step*, the function checks if the agent is able to take a step.
-If the agent can step, the agent steps and the function indicates *step* was enacted.
-Otherwise, the agent does nothing and the function indicates the agent enacted *bump*.
+Here, when an agent attempts to enact the action *step*, the function checks if the agent is able to take a step.
+If the agent can step, the agent steps and the function indicates *step* was enacted and succeeded.
+Otherwise, the agent does nothing and the function indicates the action failed.

 Defining complex agent-world interaction logic
 ----------------------------------------------